wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 Option ( D ) - Duplicate flash #1 to flash #2

-This option will make a copy of flash #1 ont flash #2.
+This option will make a copy of flash #1 onto flash #2.
 The purpose of this is to enable making a backup copy of the current flash.
 Intended for systems using 2x512Kb Flash devices.

 Option ( V ) - Toggle Write Verify